Welcome to Code for Life.

 The banner photograph

-My current banner image is temporary (but seems to permanent); I hope to later replace with something reflecting the title of the blog.
-The image shows where the village I was based in on the Otago peninsula.
+My current banner image is temporary, but seems permanent.
+One day (…) I may replace with something reflecting the blog contents.
+The image shows the village I was based in on the Otago peninsula.
 (The image is open source, obtained from wikimedia and edited using GraphicConverter v6.5.1.)

-Most articles mostly target a general audience.
-I’ll try remember to let you know if I think an article is a bit geeky for general readers; once in a while I may write assuming a little basic background for those with deeper interests.
+Most of my articles target a general audience.
+I’ll try let you know if I think an article is a bit geeky.
+(Once in a while I assume some basic background for those with deeper interests.)

-- ’What science is’, what the basic terms mean, how to read a report on science, sorting out the good stuff from the bad.
+- ’What science is’: what the basic terms mean, how to read a scientific report, sorting out the good stuff from the bad.

 - ‘Natural remedies’ vs. science-based medicine.
 The naïve presentation of some of the ‘woo’ can be appalling.

 - Vaccination.
-(I now rarely write on this; this is Helen’s expertise and covered in her blog, Diplomatic Immunity.)
+(I now write on this less often: this is Helen’s specialist area and covered in her blog, Diplomatic Immunity.)

-- Genetically modified-organisms (GMOs) and genetic engineering (GE).
+- Genetically modified-organisms (GMOs), genetic engineering (GE) and gene therapy.

 - Issues within science, especially within New Zealand.
 Science is a great enterprise, but there’s always room for improvement.

 - Computing & computers (the tools of my trade; geeky stuff can be fun!)